 To identify the cause(s) of the problem(s) we are currently facing (or could in the future) and identify the solutions to be deployed to fix these causes for the long term.

-Even though thee are a range of ways in which root cause analysis can be deployed, there are always a thread of activities, tools and outcomes that link these together.
-To understand how to successfully deliver a root cause analysis project, we are going to run through a case study example of root cause analysis project being deployed, how it was deployed and the outcomes.
+Even though there are a range of ways in which root cause analysis can be deployed, there is always a thread of activities, tools and outcomes that link these together.
+To understand how to successfully deliver a root cause analysis project, we are going to run through a case study example of a root cause analysis project being deployed, how it was deployed and the outcomes.

 The characteristics and the setup of this case study are as follows: